Pulled Apart - Part XIII: IMPF revised, again.

 }

-Lastly sending a message to the named pipe is also very simple.
-You’ll note that I am using a ChannelFactory here and not an actual implementation.
-This is because I did not add a service reference, as the application has all the information it needs internally there is no need for additional code to be written.
+Lastly, sending a message to the named pipe is also very simple.
+You’ll note that I’m using a ChannelFactory here and not an actual implementation.
+This is because I did not add a service reference—since the application has all the information it needs internally, there’s no need for additional code to be written.

 public static void SendMessageToServer(string instance, string message)